 Shoes

-Donate any brand of used athletic shoes (except cleats or spikes).
-Nike recycles the shoes into their Nike Grind – https://www.nikegrind.com – materials.
+The ‘Reuse-a-shoe‘ program accepts footwear only and may still be available in some areas, although the website is unclear whether or not they still recycle the shoes into their Nike Grind – https://www.nikegrind.com – materials.
 Note: This is NOT a charity, as Nike does not donate the recycled product.
 However, it does keep some materials out of landfills.

 Blankets, Towels

-Some — though not all — local animal shelters may also accept used-but-clean sheets.
+Some — though not all — local animal shelters may also accept used-but-clean sheets and other items.
 Give them a call and they will let you know what they can and cannot accept.

 Stuffed Animals